 Cummins isn’t a high yield investment like many of the other energy stocks on our list.
 Most of this company’s bottom line comes from its fossil fuel engines, and that will continue for many years to come.
 Still, Cummins benefited from the boom in industrial output and retooling during the coronavirus pandemic.
-Shares gained 27% in 2020 and 115% since the March stock market crash.
+Shares gained 27% in 2020 and 115% since the March stock market crash in 2021.

-Bloom Energy (BE on the NYSE) produces industrial-sized generators that companies can use to power their offices or industrial operations.
-What sets Bloom’s electrolyzers apart is that they burn completely clean hydrogen – it doesn’t require natural gas and produces just water as a byproduct.
-That’s a major selling point for companies that want to reduce their carbon emissions, which many hydrogen fuel cells won’t actually do right now.
+Bloom Energy (BE) produces industrial-sized generators that companies can use to power their offices or industrial operations.
+What sets Bloom’s electrolysers apart is that they burn completely clean hydrogen – it doesn’t require natural gas and produces just water as a by-product.

-Plug Power (PLUG on the NASDAQ exchange) was one of the top-performing hydrogen stocks in 2020.
+Plug Power (PLUG) was one of the popular hydrogen stocks in 2020.
 The company gained more than 1,000%, following on the heels of an already impressive 155% gain in 2019.
 Much of investors’ enthusiasm was driven by changes at Plug, too, as opposed to by external news.
-Plug Power shares soared after it acquired competitors United Hydrogen Group and Giner ELX and after it beat analysts’ expectations for second quarter earnings.
+Plug Power shares soared after it acquired competitors United Hydrogen Group and Giner ELX and after it beat analysts’ expectations for second-quarter earnings.

 Plug Power’s focus is on converting battery-powered industrial equipment to use hydrogen fuel cells.
 That means companies can eliminate emissions from their forklifts and other big machinery while cutting down on energy costs.
-Plug has managed to ink big deals with manufacturers and retailers, including Walmart, which gives it ample room to grow in the future.
+The plug has managed to ink big deals with manufacturers and retailers, including Walmart.

 What are Hydrogen Stocks?